 Master's in Geography

-The Master of Arts in Geography Program has, on average, 20 to 25 students in residence each year.
+The Master of Science in Geography Program has, on average, 20 to 25 students in residence each year.
 The program requires of a minimum of 30 credit hours (thesis option) or 36 hours (non-thesis option).
 Students taking the non-thesis option have to complete a comprehensive exam.
 With a faculty to graduate student ratio of 1:2 within geography, graduate students receive careful mentoring and advising.

 All graduate students are required to take Geography 6201 (Geographic Thought and Methods) and Geography 6304 (Geographical Information Systems I).
 Additional course work taken should be appropriate to the students' interests.
 Students are encouraged to submit research proposals at the end of their first year to be considered for funding from the Campbell Graduate Student Summer Research Awards.
 Learn more about our range of Graduate Courses.

-The MA program in Geography trains young professionals in areas of human and physical geography, while making sure that students have a working knowledge of various geospatial techniques.
+The MS program in Geography trains young professionals in areas of human and physical geography, while making sure that students have a working knowledge of various geospatial techniques.
 The graduate program has four core areas of focus that reflect the research interests of our faculty: